FZJ-JSC/JUBE/docs/advanced.rst

 .. literalinclude:: ../examples/include/main.xml
    :language: xml

-In these file there are three different inlcude types.
+In these file there are three different include types:

 The ``init_with`` can be used inside any set definition.
-Inside the given file the searching mechanism will search for the same set (same type, same name), will parse its structure (this must be *JUBE* valid) and copy the content to
+Inside the given file the search mechanism will search for the same set (same type, same name), will parse its structure (this must be *JUBE* valid) and copy the content to
 ``main.xml``.
-Inside ``main.xml`` you can add additional values or can overwrite existing ones.
-If your include-set use a different name inside your include file you can use ``init_with="filename.xml:new_name"``.
+Inside ``main.xml`` you can add additional values or overwrite existing ones.
+If your include-set uses a different name inside your include file you can use ``init_with="filename.xml:new_name"``.

 The second method is the ``<use from="...">``.
 This is mostly the same like the ``init_with`` structure, but in this case you are not able to add or overwrite some values.
 The external set will be used directly.
 There is no set-type inside the ``<use>``, because of that, the set's name must be unique inside the include-file.